 The property incorporates timber skirting boards and door architraves with timber internal doors.
-The ground floor doors have glazed panel inserts.
+Some internal doors have glazed panel inserts.

 The kitchen is fitted with a range of floor and wall mounted cabinets.

 Built-in cupboards were looked into but no stored items were moved.